duncanspumpkin/NeHeNASM/README.md

 In order to compile these you will need NASM and ALINK at least or someother linker.
 To compile I use the following in a batch script.

     ::Turn off echo so it looks nice
     @echo off

-    ::Work out which folder we are in i.e if in C:\foo\bar\ it would return bar for %%i in (.) do set folder=%%~ni
+    ::Work out which folder we are in for the output name
-    ::Our output filename will be the foldername.exe set outName=%folder%\%folder%.exe
-    ::Go up one directory so we use win32n.inc and such
-    ::The reason we dont do this the other way round i.e. run from the folder
-    ::and search for files up one directory is that nasm will not like that. cd /D "%~dp0.."

-    ::Required so that we can use the for loop to record all of the .obj's setlocal enabledelayedexpansion
-    ::Compiles all .asm files in folder.
-Output is .obj which is also saved. for %%i in (%folder%\*.asm) do @echo Compiling file: %%i&^ set params=!params! "%folder%\%%~ni.obj"&"C:\Program Files (x86)\NASM\nasm"^
+    ::i.e if in C:\foo\bar\ it would return bar.exe
+    for %%i in (.) do set outName=%%~ni.exe

+    ::Make sure we are in the starting directory cd /D "%~dp0"

+    for %%i in (*.asm) do (
+    ::We have to do this to save the obj file call :saveparam "%%~ni.obj"

+    @echo Compiling file: %%i
-     -f obj %%i -i%folder%\
+    "H:\NonworkRelated\nasm\nasm" -f obj %%i -i..\
-    setlocal disabledelayedexpansion
+    )

     @echo Starting ALINK:
     ::Link our .obj files.
-    "C:\Program Files (x86)\NASM\alink" -c -oPE -o %outName% -subsys gui %params% cd "%~dp0"
+    "H:\NonworkRelated\nasm\alink" -c -oPE -o %outName% -subsys gui %params%

     ::Optionally delete all left over obj files
     DEL *.obj
-    ::Pause so we can see if it completed successfully.
-Could have used an IF but i
-    ::prefer pause incase successful compile but lots of warnings.
     PAUSE
+    exit /b

+    :saveparam
+    set "params=%1 %params%"
+    exit /b

 Lesson 1: Setting Up An OpenGL Window - Complete